adkelley/javascript-to-purescript/tut04P1/README.md

 ## Introduction

 In my previous tutorial, I introduced the `Either` functor and showed how to use it to express a series of computations that may or may not succeed.
-Now we’re going to practice it by demonstrating how to chain nested multiple `Either` functors using `bind`.
+Now we’re going to practice it by demonstrating how to chain nested multiple `Either` functors using `chain`.
 In Part 1 of this tutorial, I take a detour to introduce handling of native side effects in PureScript.
 You will need this knowledge to understand what I am doing in Part 2.

-In Part 2, I will follow Brian's [lesson](https://egghead.io/lessons/javascript-composable-error-handling-with-either) on handling nested `Either`s and show you how to take a function that uses `try/catch` and refactor it into a single composed expression using `Either`.
-Finally, I will introduce the `bind` function (typically called `chain` in JavaScript functional programming) to deal with nested `Either`s resulting from two try/catch calls.
+In Part 2, I will sync back Brian's [lesson](https://egghead.io/lessons/javascript-composable-error-handling-with-either) on handling nested `Either`s and show you how to take a function that uses `try/catch` and refactor it into a single composed expression using `Either`.
+Finally, I will introduce the `chain` function to deal with nested `Either`s resulting from multiple error tests.

 ## Managing native side effects